 ”What comes to showing emotions around patients, of course I need to keep my professionalism.
-But when you become familiar with the patient, the grief is shared,” she explains.
-“I do sometimes have tears in my eyes on the ward rounds.
+But when you become familiar with the patient, the grief is shared.
+I do sometimes have tears in my eyes on the ward rounds.
 In one room we might discuss about how unfair the world is.
 Then I take a deep breath and in the next room we talk about something else.
-To me it’s easier to tell about the bad news and support the family in the final stage, if I have a good, trusting relationship with them,” Päivi explains.
+To me it’s easier to tell about the bad news and support the family in the final stage, if I have a good, trusting relationship with them.”

 ”It’s always wonderful to tell the good news, that we have been able to cure the cancer.
 Sometimes even miracles occur.
 I remember this little patient who was diagnosed with leukemia.
 After the treatments the illness came back and she received a stem cell transplant (SCT).
 Then the illness was in remission for about a year when it suddenly recurred.
 The international opinion has earlier been that if leukemia recurs after SCT, new SCT won’t be worth giving.
 A lot of risks are related to it and the prognosis is poor.
 However, this was tried in other countries, and we found a new donor, too.
 She received the treatments and after some infections and other problems our little patient started to recover.
 A month later we took control biopsy and were happy to notice that leukemia was gone and only donor cells were left.
 It’s been three years now and the little patient is going to school.”

-Receiving cancer treatments at an early age often causes late-effects. ”Many of the patients would benefit from the late follow-ups,” Päivi says.
-According to her it’s not possible that a pediatric team would continue taking care of the adults, but knowing the patient history enables a better support. ”Digital solutions are a big deal at supporting the maturing patients, and Kaiku Health makes it easier to communicate with them.
-We learn how they are doing from the health surveys and if they have any questions, they ask it in Kaiku.
+“Receiving cancer treatments at an early age often causes late-effects.
+Many of the patients would benefit from long-term follow-up.
+It’s not possible that a pediatric team would continue taking care of the adults, but knowing the patient history enables a better support.
+Digital solutions are a big deal at supporting patients, and Kaiku Health makes it easier to communicate with them.
+We are continuously on the know of how our patients are doing and if they have any questions or doubts, they can contact us through Kaiku.”